Skip to main content

 Parent and Family Hospitality Headquarters

-SLU's Parent and Family Hospitality Headquarters is a one-stop resource space for families looking to take a break from move-in, cool down, grab a quick snack or meet University staff.
+A one-stop resource space for families looking to take a break from move-in, cool down, grab a quick snack, or meet University staff.
 Select campus offices will be available to answer questions or assist with your last-minute needs.

-After a busy morning moving into your residence hall, join the Honors Program staff and other honors students during the Class of 2026 Meet and Greet.
-Families are invited to attend before or after their dinner plans for the evening.
-There is no set agenda – this is just a casual opportunity to meet staff and fellow honors families.
-Appetizers and desserts will be served.
+After a busy morning moving into your residence hall, join Honors Program staff and students for light St. Louis fare consisting of appetizers and desserts.
+There is no set agenda – just a casual opportunity to meet staff and fellow honors families.

 New Student Move-In